Get Started Now and Create an Account!!

 Entrants in each of the Four Divisions will compete for awards in these Five Categories:

-1. Live Game Production (time limit of 5 minutes per entry) – The production of any live college-sporting event for linear television, streaming platform, social media platform, mobile application, IPTV, connected device, OTT service, or in-stadium videoboard.
+1. Live Game Production (time limit of five (5) minutesper entry) – The production of any live college sporting event for linear television, streaming platform, social media platform, mobile application, IPTV, connected device, OTT service, or in-stadium videoboard.
 If fans can watch the event as it happens, the video qualifies for this category.
 This includes LIVE GAMES ONLY - press conferences (i.e. National Signing Day), pep rallies, pre- and post- game coverage, etc. are not eligible for this category.
 Entries must be a contiguous segment of the game.
 No editing or highlight reels will be accepted.
 Please do not include show opens or teases – which are eligible in another category.

-2. Live Non-Game Production (time limit of 5 minutes per entry) – Programming that has a connected topic or theme that is produced live for linear television, social media platforms, streaming platform, mobile application, IPTV, connected device, OTT service, or in-stadium videoboard.
+2. Live Non-Game Production (time limit of five (5) minutesper entry) – Programming that has a connected topic or theme that is produced live for linear television, social media platforms, streaming platform, mobile application, IPTV, connected device, OTT service, or in-stadium videoboard.
 This includes LIVE highlight shows, press conferences (i.e. National Signing Day), pep rallies, pre- and post- game coverage, coach’s shows, interviews.
-Distribution can include TV, IPTV, Internet, mobile, any connected device and in-stadium feeds.
-(Replaces Live Hosted Studio/Remote Category)

-3. Program Series (time limit of 10 minutes per entry) – Recurring thematic pre-produced content that is both long and short form.
-To be eligible, a “Series” is defined as no fewer than 5 episodes consisting of no less than 2 minutes Total Running Time per episode.
+3. Program Series (time limit of 10 minutesper entry) – Recurring thematic pre-produced content that is both long and short form.
+To be eligible, a “Series” is defined as no fewer than five (5) episodes consisting of no less than two (2) minutes Total Running Time per episode.
 These include the following in any of these areas as examples: teams, coaches, players, parents, siblings, historical events, athletic department employees, trainers, medical staff, recruiting, instruction, behind-the-scenes footage, Senior Day, etc. Distribution methods can include linear television, streaming platform, social media platform, mobile application, IPTV, connected device, OTT service, or in-stadium videoboard.
-Please include excerpts from a minimum 3 different shows, the total running time of all not to exceed 10 minutes.
+Please include excerpts from a minimum three (3) different shows, the total running time of all not to exceed ten (10) minutes.

-4. Special Feature (time limit of 8 minutes per entry) – Short form video where the subject matter is singular (one college sports subject) and the programming is edited.
-These include the following in any of these areas as examples: teams, coaches, players, parents, siblings, historical events, athletic department employees, trainers, medical staff, recruiting, instruction, behind-the-scenes footage, Senior Day, etc. To qualify as a Special Feature the less than 8 minute video must be a “complete separate element” with a beginning, middle and end and not an “excerpt” of a longer program.
+4. Special Feature (time limit of eight (8) minutesper entry) – Short form video where the subject matter is singular (one college sports subject) and the programming is edited.
+These include the following in any of these areas as examples: teams, coaches, players, parents, siblings, historical events, athletic department employees, trainers, medical staff, recruiting, instruction, behind-the-scenes footage, Senior Day,etc. To qualify as a Special Feature the less-than-eight (8)-minute video must be a “complete separate element” with a beginning, middle and end and not an “excerpt” of a longer program.
 Distribution methods can include linear television, streaming platform, social media platform, mobile application, IPTV, connected device, OTT service, or in-stadium videoboard.

-5. Promotional Videos: Hype, Open, Tease, PSA or Marketing Campaigns (time limit of 2 minutes per individual entry, 6 minutes for campaigns) – Includes program opens and teases as well as video created for the purpose of marketing and branding, (such as a PSA), or for promotion, or sales.
-This category encompasses message-based videos created for the purpose of promoting a coach, player, sport, announcer, employee, and university or league athletic program, or upcoming events for the purpose of tune-in, sales (tickets, ads, booster), charity, public service, image, awareness of a brand, accomplishments, championships, outstanding athletic and academic achievement, facilities, benefits, etc. Distribution can include in-stadium videoboard, linear television, social media platform, streaming platform, IPTV, mobile application, or hard copy (not for sale.
-For those entering a series of promos to represent a campaign, the maximum is four (4) related promos (total 6 minutes) per entry.
+5. Promotional Videos: Hype, Open, Tease, PSA or Marketing Campaigns (time limit of two (2) minutesper individual entry, six (6) minutesfor campaigns) – Includes program opens and teases as well as video created for the purpose of marketing and branding, (such as a PSA), or for promotion, or sales.
+This category encompasses message-based videos created for the purpose of promoting a coach, player, sport, announcer, employee, and university or league athletic program, or upcoming events for the purpose of tune-in, sales (tickets, ads, booster), charity, public service, image, awareness of a brand, accomplishments, championships, outstanding athletic and academic achievement, facilities, benefits, etc. Distribution can include in-stadium videoboard, linear television, social media platform, streaming platform, IPTV, mobile application, or hard copy (not for sale).
+For those entering a series of promos to represent a campaign, the maximum is four (4) related promos (total six (6) minutes) per entry.

 • All entries must be a minimum 30 seconds in length.